cibgraphics/Vanilla5/README.md

 If you create a webpage using this template, let me know by sending me a message from www.cibgraphics.com/contact

 ###ChangeLog:

+####Version 1.5.6:

+* Updates jQuery and jQueryUI to latest version
+* Gets rid of not used javascript

 ####Version 1.5.5: